• Skip to primary navigation

 • 1 cup hot broth any kind

-• 2 Tablespoon olive oil
+• 1 Tablespoon olive oil

 Instructions

 • In a saucepan over medium heat lightly brown the couscous in the olive oil stirring frequently.
 It will burn so be careful.
-When it is lightly tanned add the hot broth to it, watch out for the steam.
-Turn the heat on low and put a lid on the pan until all of the liquid is absorbed, about 5 minutes.

 • Add the whole can (10oz ) of Ro-Tel tomatoes to the couscous and stir.
-Put the lid back on the pan and set it aside.

-• Cut the peppers in bite-size chunks.
+• Cut the red, orange, and green pepper-halves into bite-size chunks.

-• Halve the cherry tomatoes
+• Halve the cherry tomatoes.

-• Chop the purple onion
+• Chop the purple onion.

 • Add 1 Tablespoon olive oil to a large skillet and heat at medium-high.
-Add the vegetables and saute for 2 minutes.
-The vegetables should still be firm and retain their color.

 • Add the couscous and stir until the vegetables are mixed in.